 National Vital Statistics System—Mortality

-The National Center for Health Statistics' (NCHS) National Vital Statistics System (NVSS) collects and publishes data on deaths in the United States.
+The National Vital Statistics System of the National Center for Health Statistics (NCHS) collects and publishes data on deaths in the United States.
 NCHS obtains information on deaths from the registration offices of all states, New York City, and the District of Columbia.
 Funeral directors and family members provide demographic information on death certificates.
 Medical certification of cause of death is provided by a physician, medical examiner, or coroner.

-Cause of death.
+Cause of Death.
 For 1980–1998, cause of death is classified according to the International Classification of Diseases (ICD), 9th Revision.
-For 1999 onward, cause of death is classified according to the ICD, 10th Revision.
+From 1999 onward, cause of death is classified according to the ICD, 10th Revision.
 The following ICD codes are used in the America's Children report:

 Cause of Death | ICD-9 | ICD-10 |